D-bound and Bekenstein bound for McVittie solution surrounded by dark energy cosmological fields: Conclusion

 \section{Conclusion}

-Entropic considerations on the McVittie spacetimes namely D-bound and Bekenstein bound constrain the central black hole in McVittie spacetime by an upper entropic bound.
-These bounds which can be construed as a result of GSL, must be identified on the black hole.
-In McVittie spacetime, in the presence of cosmological fields in dilute system, this identification occurs for ``all times'' of cosmological constant field $\omega=-1,$ ``early times'' of phantom field $\omega<-1$ and ``late times'' of quintessence field $\omega>-1$.
-This identification does not concur for $\omega \neq -1$ in ``late times'' and ``early times'' for ``phantom'' and ``quintessence'' fields, respectively.
-Therefore, since cosmological constant preserves this identification at ``all times'', rather than particular intervals of times, we can prefer the cosmological constant field $\omega=-1$ to the quintessence and phantom fields.
+Based on the generalized second law of thermodynamics, we have imposed a hypothesis of ``$D$-bound-Bekenstein bound identification'' for dilute systems on the McVittie spacetime surrounded by dark energy fields.
+We have found that \\ \begin{itemize} \item This identification is realized for ``all times'' of cosmological constant domination $\omega=-1,$ ``early times'' of phantom field domination $\omega<-1$, and ``late times'' of quintessence field domination $\omega>-1$. \item This identification is not realized for $\omega \neq -1$ in ``late times'' and ``early times'' for ``phantom'' and ``quintessence'' fields, respectively. \end{itemize} Therefore, since the cosmological constant preserves and respects this identification at ``all times'', we can single out the cosmological constant as the viable dark energy, consistent with this hypothesis, and rule out the quintessence and phantom fields in the study of McVittie spacetime.
+This result may have important impact on the validity of the studies on the McVittie spacetime in the presence of ``phantom'' and ``quintessence'' fields.

-We have used discrete behaviour of Entropy-Area law to derive constraint on the radius of cosmological horizon in McVittie solution surrounded by cosmological fields.
+We have used discrete behaviour of entropy-area law to derive constraint on the radius of cosmological horizon in McVittie solution surrounded by cosmological fields.
 These constraints reveal a discrete feature of the radius of cosmological horizon.
 The prominent point here is that all of these considerations are valid when the system can be diluted.
-Regarding the McVittie solution surrounded by cosmological constant field, the system can be diluted, and the radius of Hubble horizon can be treated in a discrete way according to the discrete behaviour of black hole horizon.
+Regarding the McVittie solution surrounded by cosmological constant field, the system can be diluted, and the radius of Hubble horizon can be treated in a discrete way according to the discrete behaviour of inner apparent horizon.
 This result is true for the McVittie solution with phantom field at early times and quintessence field at late times.
-At early times for quintessence field and late times for phantom field, the system cannot be diluted, and the discrete behaviour of the black hole's horizon does not manifest itself in the discrete radius of Hubble Horizon.
+At early times for quintessence field and late times for phantom field, the system cannot be diluted, and the discrete behaviour of the inner apparent horizon does not manifest itself in the discrete radius of Hubble horizon.